EMart86/TWAS/README.md

 Imagine a world, where everyone has an equal amount of money and noone is facing disadvanteges..

-Aim of this currency is to allow each and everyone to have time to think about their life.
+Aim of this exchange-good (because currency is a restricted name) is to allow each and everyone to have time to think about their life.

 Disadvantege of our current system is: